top of page

 Decaying plans, mistakes and regrets

-Laying there like rotting corpses
+Lay there like bloated, rotting corpses

 Though weary of pressing forward